How to Enhance Your Business Intelligence Insights & Processes

-Businesses across multiple industries are looking into continuous intelligence technology -- a design pattern that integrates real-time analytics into business operations -- to improve the inefficiencies of legacy BI tools.
+Businesses across multiple industries are looking into continuous intelligence technology--a design pattern that integrates real-time analytics into business operations--to improve the inefficiencies of legacy BI tools.

-Continuous intelligence works by processing current and historical data in real-time, and unveils what actions can be taken in response to business moments.
+Customer intelligence works by processing current and historical data in real-time, and unveils what actions can be taken in response to business moments.
 For example:

 Improving Business Intelligence in B2B SaaS

-For example, CloudBees, an enterprise software delivery company based in San Jose, CA, implemented a BI + continuous intelligence platform to help them analyze the granular details of how its customers were leveraging the CloudBees product suite in real-time.
+For example, CloudBees, an enterprise software delivery company based in San Jose, CA, implemented a BI + customer intelligence platform to help them analyze the granular details of how its customers were leveraging the CloudBees product suite in real-time.

 Historically, CloudBees found it challenging to gain actionable insights from its data because: